zebrunner/reporting/docs/integrations.md

 #### SLACK
 Zafira is capable to post automation results into specific Slack channels for better visibility.
-If integration is set up right after test run is finished notification with run details will be sent into appropriate channel.
+If integration is set up correctly after test run is finished notification with run details will be sent into appropriate channel.
 Such  Slack notification contains base information on test run and also includes links to this run in Zafira and Jenkins.
 After user marks some run as reviewed and Slack integration is configured for executed Jenkins job user will be proposed to send to Slack notification about reviewed run.
 In order to setup Slack integration follow the next steps: